-T

-Description CDBG funds will be used to supplement, sustain and increase Dunkirk Community Based Tutoring, Life Skills Education in Dunkirk elementary schools during the school day, Strides for STEAM at Dunkirk Middle School, and Summer STEAM Stations during Dunkirk community events.
+T Description CDBG funds will be used to supplement, sustain and increase Dunkirk Community Based Tutoring, Life Skills Education in Dunkirk elementary schools during the school day, Strides for STEAM at Dunkirk Middle School, and Summer STEAM Stations during Dunkirk community events.
+Target Date 12/3/2018 Estimate the number and type of families that will benefit from the proposed activities It is estimated that over 60 low-income students will benefit from this programming.
+Location Description Activities will occur at Chautauqua Striders facilities on Lake Shore Drive East and at Dunkirk Public Schools.
+Planned Activities Academic tutoring and mentoring for kindergarten through high school students Mentoring program that pairs Dunkirk students with local professionals to provide guidance and support Life Skills Education programming at elementary and middle schools that focus on communication skills, anger management, self control, self esteem, bullying, healthy living, and other skills that assist students in acheieving personal and academic success Strides 4 STEAM program that encourages girls enrolled in Dunkirk middle school to pursue careers in Science, Technology, Engineering, Arts and Math 6 Project Name Rental Based Rehabilitation Program Target Area Goals Supported Provide Safe, Affordable Housing Needs Addressed Quality, Affordable Housing Funding CDBG: \$57,000 Description Chautauqua Opportunities, Inc. is requesting funding for the rehabilitation of a house at 539 Washington Street to make available for rental to a low-to-moderate income family.
 Target Date 12/3/2018

-Estimate the number and type of families that will benefit from the proposed activities It is estimated that over 60 low-income students will benefit from this programming

-Location Description

-Planned Activities

-6 Project Name Acquisition/Rehab/Resale Program

-Target Area

-Goals Supported Provide Safe, Affordable Housing

-Needs Addressed Quality, Affordable Housing

-Funding CDBG: \$40,000

-Description Chautauqua Home Improvement and Rehabilitation Corp.
-(CHRIC) will acquire 1 foreclosed or Land Bank-owned property, rehabilitate it, and sell it to a first-time homebuyer

-Target Date 12/3/2018

-Estimate the number and type of families that will benefit from the proposed activities One low-income family will benefit from this activity

-Location Description The location of this project has yet to be determined

-Planned Activities

-7 Project Name Boys and Girls Club Career Explorers

-Target Area

-Goals Supported

-Needs Addressed Children's Education/After School Programs

-Funding CDBG: \$15,000

-•